ArcticSnow/TopoPyScale_Documentation/docs/1_instal.md

 #            OPTIONAL: if using jupyter lab
 # add this new Python kernel to your jupyter lab PATH
 python -m ipykernel install --user --name downscaling

+# To be able to compile the documentation locally
+pip install lazydocs
+git clone git@github.com:ArcticSnow/TopoPyScale_Documentation.git
 ```

 ## Setting up `cdsapi`